 What our complaints are about

 We received 333 ‘making-it-right’ complaints in the first six months of 2019.

 - compensation for damaged items

 - the quality of repairs

 24 issues were escalated to complaint reviews or appeals.
 This is down by nine compared to the previous six months.

 35% of complaints were upheld.
 This is about the same compared to the previous six months.

-80% of customer's contact with us was with the right person, right answer, first time.
-In other words, we were able to resolve enquiries within the first contact in 80% of cases.
+84% of customer's contact with us was right first time.
+In other words, we were able to resolve enquiries within the first contact in 84% of cases.